 My father in law has a big toolbox in his truck and he keeps carrying it around.
 I always assumed he needed it for maintenance work or such on his property and he keeps it in reach.
 After sitting down with him and discussing about it, I realized he’s basically carrying a disaster tool kit.
 He started doing so since a few years back when a storm almost destroyed their community.
 He learned the hard way how difficult it is to find proper tools in the aftermath of a catastrophic situation.

-After disaster devastates your area there will be a lot of repair work to be done.
-Repairing and rebuilding takes time and resources, but it’s almost impossible with the proper tools.
+After a disaster devastates your area there will be a lot of repair work to be done.
+Repairing and rebuilding takes time and resources, but it’s almost impossible without the proper tools.
 You can’t borrow the tools from your neighbors since they will probably need them for themselves.
 Not to mention that help could be miles away and you will be on your own.
 In a catastrophic situation having the right tools on hand can make the difference between life and death.

 Make sure to keep these tools in your disaster tool kit:

 Since a large part of your home is made of concrete along with lumber, you will need brute force to go through.
 All these hard materials mixed together in a snarled mass could block your way.
 Until you will be able to use other more powerful tools, a sledgehammer will do the work.
 It will help you pry, cut or hack your way in.

 If you need to crack apart nailed beams or lift tangled rubble then a prybar is the right tool.
 Keep a large crowbar handy to use the power of leverage to your advantage.
 Think about tight spaces as well and get a couple of smaller ones.